Prismatic Steenrod operations and arithmetic duality on Brauer groups: Arithmetic duality and Steenrod operations

 for a partially defined map $\beta_{n}^{(2)}\colon \rH^*(M/2^n) \to \rH^{*+1}(M/2^n)$ that we refer to as the \emph{secondary Bockstein homomorphism}.
 It is defined on the kernel of $\beta_n$ and modulo the image of $\beta_n$ in the appropriate degrees.

 If $A = \bigoplus_{b \in \Z} A_b$ is a $\Z$-graded $\EE_\infty$-algebra over $\Z$, we write

 Although both sides of the equation in Theorem \ref{thm: MAT form} can be defined for general such $\EE_\infty$-algebras, the equality does not hold in this generality.
-The abstract ingredient in the proof of the Theorem, which does hold for general graded $\EE_\infty$-algebras, is the following.
+The abstract ingredient in the proof of \Cref{thm: MAT form} that does hold for general graded $\EE_\infty$-algebras is the following.

 \begin{prop} Let $A$ be a $\Z$-graded $\EE_\infty$-algebra over $\Z$.
 Let $\beta_{n}^{(2)}$ be the secondary Bockstein homomorphism for $A$.
 Then, with similar notations as in \Cref{thm: MAT form}, for all $u\in \rH^{2a,b}(A/2^n)$ we have